NiftyConnect/document/docs/merkle-proof.md

 ## Merkle Root Calculation Algorithm

-Suppose an user filter out a set of tokenIds according to its trait, and the token id set is `[7,8,9,10,11,12,13]`.
-Then we can build a binary tree:
+Suppose a user filter out a set of tokenIds according to its traits, and the token id array is `[12,10,7,8,9,11,13]`.
+Then it needs to sort the token id array and build a binary tree:

 ```
                hash1234(hash12,hash34)